acquia/moonshot/docs/mechanisms/deployment.md

 ### optional_asg | string,array

-The logical name of one or more Auto Scaling Groups to create and manage a Deployment Group for in CodeDeploy.
-This ASG doesn't have to exist.
-If it does, it will be added to the Deployment Group.
+The logical name of one or more Auto Scaling Groups to add to the Deployment Group in CodeDeploy.
+These ASGs don't have to exist.
+If they do, they will be added to the Deployment Group.

 ### role | string